angristan/awesome-stars/README.md

 - [jakejarvis/hugo-build-action](https://github.com/jakejarvis/hugo-build-action) - ✏️ Hugo as a GitHub Action.
 Supports legacy versions back to v0.27 for compatibility.
 - [wei/rclone](https://github.com/wei/rclone) - Wraps the rclone CLI to be used in Github Actions
 - [wei/curl](https://github.com/wei/curl) - Wraps the curl CLI to be used in Github Actions
-- [tianon/docker-postgres-upgrade](https://github.com/tianon/docker-postgres-upgrade) - a PoC for using "pg_upgrade" inside Docker
+- [tianon/docker-postgres-upgrade](https://github.com/tianon/docker-postgres-upgrade) - a PoC for using "pg_upgrade" inside Docker -- learn from it, adapt it for your needs; don't expect it to work as-is!
 - [j8r/dockerfiles](https://github.com/j8r/dockerfiles) - Repository for my dockerfiles
 - [appleboy/ssh-action](https://github.com/appleboy/ssh-action) - GitHub Actions for executing remote ssh commands.
 - [caddyserver/caddy-docker](https://github.com/caddyserver/caddy-docker) - Source for the official Caddy v2 Docker Image